KathreftisAI/felicity/README.md

 # felicity

-We're really excited to announce felicity (based on [OTRS](https://github.com/OTRS/otrs)) to the community.
+We're really excited to announce felicity (based on [OTRS 5.0.18](https://github.com/OTRS/otrs/tree/rel-5_0_18)) to the community.
 Our first ever community release.
 We've had about 5 years of experience in development of ITSM products like OTRS and have garnered good enough of knowledge to try and make the system robust enough for the community to experience which has useful service desk features.

 # purpose
 Our purpose on releasing felicity to the community was to share our own experiences and the add on features we developed in tandem with our clients.
 We thought the community should have this useful open source tool at their convenience.